Male Infertility is present in 30-50% of Infertile Couples

 In addition to hormonal considerations number of other factors influenced infertility in men.
 These include environmental will behavioral factors as well as genetic factors.
-Thorough history and physical exam are important in evaluating men with infertility.
-At least 2 semen analysis are necessary for determining the cause of infertility and for guiding further testing and evaluation.
-Semen analysis in infertile men can show and number of abnormalities:
+A thorough history and physical exam are important in evaluating men with infertility.
+At least 2 semen analysis is necessary for determining the cause of infertility and for guiding further testing and evaluation.
+Semen analysis in infertile men can show a number of abnormalities:

 Semen Analysis in Infertile Men:

 Low semen volume

 Abnormal morphology or shape of sperm

 High number of lymphocytes suggesting an infectious or inflammatory process.

 Behavioral factors that increase the temperature of the testis can also affect fertility.
 These include tight underwear, working close to heat sources (cooks, factory workers, mill workers,etc), using a sauna or hot bathtubs on a regular basis.

 Genetic testing is necessary for some men with infertility to determine the cause of infertility and to guide treatment options and further evaluation.

 Proven Natural Approaches to Improve Fertility in Men

 A number of high-quality scientific studies have demonstrated that natural supplements can improve sperm quality in men.
 In particular, the following supplements have been shown to benefit men.
 These can be purchased at most pharmacies and health stores.
 These supplements improve sperm concentration and motility as well as the percent of sperm with normal morphology: